pierrebai/QtAdditions/README.md

 Allow putting a comb-box widget inside a multi-column list widget.

+## QHeaderViewWithWidgets

+Allow putting widgets in the header row of a table view.

 ## QtUtilities

 Various functions to create toolbar buttons, create actions, use the open or save dialogs,